ZakharDev/DotNet-HelloWorld/README.md

 ### 🖖Info

-This is a simple .NET Core web application that displays "Hello, World!" of "Hello AppEngine!".
+This is a simple .NET Core web application that displays "Hello, World!" or "Hello AppEngine!".
 This application is intended to be used as a starting point for creating a .NET Core web application that can be deployed to Google Cloud.

 ### ✨Steps